Why Everyone You Know Is Reading Belle Burden’s Unnerving Divorce Memoir. By Dish Stanley

 The night before she had received a startling message from an unknown caller that said “I am sorry to tell you this, but your husband is having an affair with my wife.”

-It all happened to her in less than twelve hours, the unraveling.
+It all happened to her in less than twelve hours, the unraveling of her family.

 I’ll admit I was suspicious of her contention — that she didn’t know anything was wrong in her decades-long marriage.
 How could a woman be so out of touch?
 If she didn’t know, I thought, it’s because she didn’t want to know.
 The signs are always there, I believed, if you’re paying attention.
 I have always been that woman who scoffs at divorced male friends who say that they “had no idea“ that their ex-wife was unhappy.
 And until reading Strangers, it had always only been men I’ve known who‘ve said that.
 Men who were too ultra-focused on their careers and their competitive extra-curriculars to pay attention when their wives told them they were unhappy, that they wanted things to change.

 I read Strangers as if it were a mystery and I was a sleuth spotting clues the author herself had missed as to why her decades-long marriage suddenly, silently catastrophically collapsed.
-Burden, despite her obvious desperation at the time, presents the facts fairly, often even generously toward her ex-husband, and in detail.
+Burden, despite her obvious desperation to understand what happened, presents the facts fairly, painstakingly, often even generously toward her ex-husband, and in detail.

 Any married woman reading Strangers might have the same gnawing fear in her gut, I imagine: “Could this happen to me?”